-Pan Tod Beacon on Ruarden Hill is the highest point in the Forest of Dean and has good view to the north.
-Though not too far from the village we were alone aside from the odd dog walker though a peaceful evening was interrupted at at 4am as we awoken by a noise outside.
-Sitting up in bed we then felt a thud on the van and Ali grabbed a kitchen knife!
-Sticking my head out of the sky-light I could see a couple of dark figures rustling by a tree, which then darted off as they saw the light from my torch.
+Pan Tod Beacon on Ruarden Hill is the highest point in the Forest of Dean and has good views to the north.
+Though not too far from the village we were alone aside from the odd dog walker.
+However, a peaceful evening was interrupted at at 4am as we awoken by a noise outside.
+Sitting up in bed we then felt a thud on the van prompting Ali to grab a kitchen knife!
+Sticking my head out of the sky-light I could see a couple of dark figures rustling by a tree, which then darted off when they saw the light from my torch.
 Wild boar!
 Chatting to a local in the morning confirmed that wild boar are a common pest, churning up lawns and school sports fields.
 Allegedly there are around 1,500 wild boar in the forest though a culling programme is underway to reduce to more sustainable numbers.

-After a lazy breakfast we headed to Ross-on-Wye and spent a couple of hours mooching around the antique shops..
+After a lazy breakfast we headed to Ross-on-Wye and spent a couple of hours mooching around the antique shops.
 With the temperature hitting 30 degrees, and with our inflatable kayak with us, the River Wye beckoned.
 We happened across Byecross Farm campsite, set in an orchard by the river betwixt Hereford and Hay-on-Wye.
-Surprisingly only a couple of their four camping fields were busy so we found quiet spot tucked away.
-The campsite is not geared up for campers/motorhomes and has no chemical disposal/Elsan point for black-waste – but it does do fabulous fresh pizzas in the evening!
+Surprisingly only a couple of their four camping fields were busy so we found a quiet spot tucked away.
+The campsite is not geared up for campervans or motorhomes and has no chemical disposal/Elsan point for black-waste – but it does do fabulous fresh pizzas in the evening!

 There’s nothing more relaxing than gently meandering along a river surrounded only by nature.
-All was serene until the rapids of Monnington Falls, whence Rosie dog jumped ship and there was mild panic ensued as we struggled to reach her in the fast moving current.
+All was serene until the rapids of Monnington Falls, whence Rosie dog jumped ship.
+Mild panic ensued as we struggled to reach her in the fast moving current.
 After much shouting, including the odd expletive, and forceful paddling we managed to get alongside and haul her back in the kayak.
 Deep breath, no need to panic!
-Rosie was wearing buoyancy aid and is good swimmer – she didnt understand what the commotion was about!
+Rosie was wearing buoyancy aid and is good swimmer – she didn’t understand what the commotion was about!